 How Does Recycled Oil Work?06 Nov 2018, Posted by General in

-People often ignore the oil that is used in lawnmowers, cars, and as lubricants, which is simply drained down the pipes and lands in the ocean.
-Oil waste by small automobile repair shops, DIYers, and electric generating stations is often not disposed of correctly.
+Oil waste by small automobile repair shops, electric generating stations and fleets is often not disposed of correctly.
+A lot of times, used oil is simply drained down the pipes, ending up in the ocean.
 To compound that problem, often fleet managers (and independent rig owners) go through oil at a higher rate than the average driver, adding to the waste.

 Multiple uses of recycled oil